 The law establishes which organizations are eligible to receive a share of the funds collected on Charity Racing Days.
 An eligible organization must be a nonprofit, must have a national affiliate, and must provide services to individuals with developmental disabilities in accordance with the statute.

-Each spring, the Council is notified by the Racing Commission of the amount of funds that were collected on the three designated Charity Racing Days in the preceding calendar year.
+Each spring, the Council is notified by the Racing Commission of the number of funds that were collected on the three designated Charity Racing Days in the preceding calendar year.
 The Council receives statistics from eligible organizations, applies the state’s allocation formula, and forwards the results of the calculations to the Racing Commission.
 The Racing Commission then distributes the funds to the eligible organizations.

 If you would like information about this program, please contact the Council at 609-292-0054.